-FIG. 4.
+FIG. 3.
 The "bus" scheme for realizing a global CZ gate.
-All simulation qubits are only coupled with the central "bus" cavity mode, which behaves effectively as the clock qubit.
-Both the global CZ gate and the ZZ + Z interaction between simulation qubits can be mediated via the bus mode.
+All simulation qubits are only coupled with the central "bus" mode, which mediates long-range couplings between the clock qubit and the system qubits.
+Combining bus-mediated all-to-all ZZ interactions with and without a $\pi$ pulse on the clock qubit gives rise to the required global CZ gate controlled by the clock qubit.